bmccoy04/BlogEntries/Entries/Why_Do_You_TDD.md

 Again, nothing fancy here.
 Just a plain class with an Xunit reference, System reference, and a class with a single method decorated with a “Fact” attribute.

-> I found this link https://xunit.github.io/docs/comparisons that has a wonderful class attribute compassion if you are familiar with other frameworks.
+> I found this link https://xunit.github.io/docs/comparisons that has a wonderful class attribute comparison if you are familiar with other frameworks.
 I typically write tests using MSTest, so I found this very helpful.

 So we have see this test pass, lets make it fail… You know, for science.
 We will change the UnitTest1 class to look like: